jkeneda/jupyter-math-book/_sources/docs/business-algebra/functions/1-b-function-definitions.md

 | 100 yards | 10,000 square yards (2.07 acres) |
 ```

-This table might be helpful in some cases, but it's missing a lot of information.
+The table from this example might be helpful in some cases, but it's missing a lot of information.
 What if they want to know about a pen with a side length of 65 yards?
 Or 200 yards?

+### Defining Functions by Using Equations

 Instead of working with tables like this, it's much more efficient to use an algebraic expression to represent the *general relationship* between the input and the output.
 If we make a square pen whose sides are $x$ yards long, then the area of the pen will be $x*x = x^2$ square yards (hence the name of the expression: "$x$ squared").